warquys/SupplyDrops/README.md

 [![forthebadge](https://forthebadge.com/images/badges/built-with-love.svg)](https://forthebadge.com)![forthebadge](https://forthebadge.com/images/badges/made-with-c-sharp.svg)[![forthebadge](https://forthebadge.com/images/badges/makes-people-smile.svg)](https://forthebadge.com)

+## What is this plugin?
+_**Supplydrops**_ allows for a planned equipment drop from the **NTF Chopper / CI Car**.
+With that you can give humans a chance in the late game, when all of the items on the map are already being used.

 ## Features
 * Determine if the NTF Helicopter and CI Car bring in supply
 * Determine how often supplies happen
 * Determine what the supply is (you can even use custom Weapons like with the MoreTools Plugin)

+## Supported Languages
+* English
+* German

+## How to add new Languages
+You have to either dm me on Discord, then I can explain it to you or you just create a pull request.
+(My Discord Account: `TheVoidNebula#5090`)

 ## Installation
 1. [Install Synapse](https://github.com/SynapseSL/Synapse/wiki#hosting-guides)